Zixun1997/AIG_CityLifeAi/README.md

 * **Network Training**: Hao ZHENG, Jingyi HE, Df2021(50-Professional Group)

 # how to use the Test Website:
-* You can access our web application service through our latest test address: http://www.citylifeai.com:7007
+1. You can access our web application service using our most recent test address: http://www.citylifeai.com:7007
+2. When starting the service, keep the following in mind:
+  a.
+Make sure to open it in Chrome on your PC.

 # more about the frp version